r3aper89/blockbusterRESTapi/README.md

 # Step 3
-Goal use a response entity on the Dto class
+Goal use ResponseEntity<dtoClass> on the Dto class.
+/controller/*.java
+@PostMapping

 ## task 1
 - ✅increment videoId and memberId automatically